 Measure 1

 a) Overview

 Name Please insert name of the measure here.

 Type □ Systematic initiatives (multi-year / long term)

 □ Projects (ad-hoc)

 □ Legislative (structural) measure

 Area □ Labour market

 □ Entrepreneurship

-□ Education and vocational training
+$\square$ Education and vocational training

 □ Language training

-☐ Housing
+□ Housing

 □ Health

 □ Civic integration

 □ Other (please specify)

 Access □ Third-country nationals

-\square Migrants in general (not only third-country nationals, but also EU nationals)
+$\square$ Migrants in general (not only third-country nationals, but also EU nationals)

 Target group ☐ Tailor-made measure (only migrant women).
-Please specify the category if possible .

-☐ Mainstream measure (migrant women are taken into account while the measure has a wider target group).
+Please specify the category if possible. ☐ Mainstream measure (migrant women are taken into account while the measure has a wider target group).
 Please describe how migrant women are specifically targeted in the measure.

-Stage of the integration process (e.g. recently arrived or no differentiation) Please describe

-Coverage □ National

-□ Regional

-□ Local

-Link Please provide hyperlink to source/project here, if available.

-Source and justification Please indicate the source/who proposed the practice as good and explain why the measure is considered a "good practice" (see Section 10 Methodological Considerations).
+Stage of the integration process (e.g. recently arrived or no differentiation) Please describe Coverage □ National □ Regional □ Local Link Please provide hyperlink to source/project here, if available.
+Source and justification Please indicate the source/who proposed the practice as good and explain why the measure is considered a "good practice" (see Section 10 Methodological Considerations). b) Description i) What is the addressed? objective of the measure and underlying integration opportunity/challenge to be Please describe. ii) When was the measure introduced and what was/is its duration?
+Is/was it a pilot measure?
+Is funding provided to ensure sustainability?
+Please describe. iii) How and by whom (agency, government institution, NGOs, private sector, etc.) is/was the measure implemented?
+Please describe. iv) How/by whom is/was the measure funded?
+Please describe. v) What strategies have been adopted to reach migrant women?

-b) Description

-i) What is the addressed? objective of the measure and underlying integration opportunity/challenge to be

 Please describe.

-N/a

-ne measure introduced and what was/is its duration?
-Is/was it a pilot measure?
-Is to ensure sustainability?

-N/a

-iii) How and by whom (agency, government institution, NGOs, private sector, etc.) is/was the measure implemented?

-iv) How/by whom is/was the measure funded?

-v) What strategies have been adopted to reach migrant women?